 Some essentials are non-essential

-A solid investment strategy can be clearly defined and consistently applied, and Mr. Henderson’s fails on both counts.
+A solid investment strategy can be clearly defined and consistently applied, and Mr. H’s fails on both counts.
 The idea described as “blazingly simple” is, in fact, stunningly arbitrary.

 Using his “essential” criteria, he decided that modern capitalism runs on pipelines, banks and railroads.
 Then he loaded up on seven stocks in these sectors: Fortis, Enbridge, TransCanada, TD Bank, RBC, CN Railway and CP Railway.

 I’m curious why pipelines made the cut, but not the oil and gas producers that fill those pipes.
 Why are railroads essential to society, but not cars or airplanes?
 Why banks, but not insurance companies?
 And where are the companies that produce our food, build our homes, or make the medicines that save our lives?

 The fact is that Mr. H took a hugely concentrated bet on three sectors and he got lucky.
 His portfolio is hopelessly undiversified, and a serious problem with one or two of his companies would have blown him to bits.
 To suggest other investors can learn from his “strategy” is ridiculous.
 There is no strategy.